-Soy sauce: Brings a salty, umami flavor to the dressing.
+SOY SAUCE: Brings a salty, umami flavor that balances the sweetness.

 Technique Tip for This Recipe